1759 - Swedish campaign in Pomerania

 On August 18, Fersen's Corps was ferried from Wolgast to Usedom where he drove away some Prussian hussars, established a bridgehead and then brought his artillery.

 On August 21, Fersen encamped at Kamminke.
 The Prussian detachment (450 men) on Usedom, under the command of Lieutenant-Colonel Prentz, concentrated in the unfortified town of Swinemünde (present-day Świnoujście) where it entrenched behind a palisade and a few redoubts.
-The same day, Lantingshausen crossed the Peene River marking the border between Swedish and Prussian Pomerania.
+The same day, Lantingshausen crossed the Peene River marking the border between Swedish and Prussian Pomerania and occupied Demmin and Anklam.

 On August 22, an engagement took place off Anklam between the two naval forces.
 The Swedes won this initial action.